-Maybe that’s the reason we have so many different fonts on Mac.
-However, there are tons of fonts we don’t use: Chinese, Japanese, Hebrew, Indian, Sri Lankan and so on.
+A Mac computer has many fonts.
+However, there are tons of fonts we don’t use: Chinese, Japanese, Hebrew, Indian, Sri Lankan, and so on.
 All of them take up around 900 Mb of your hard drive space.
 In this article, we will explore the Mac fonts location and explain how to remove fonts on Mac.

 Where are fonts stored on Mac